vulpemventures/secp256k1-zkp/README.md

 ---

 ## Credit

-This is a partially derived work of https://github.com/EOSIO/eosjs-secp256k1.

 This library uses the native library [secp256k1-zkp](https://github.com/ElementsProject/secp256k1-zkp) by the Elements Project developers, including derivatives of its tests and test vectors.